Over Logging: Plot

-The Marsh family are performing various online activities one evening when Sharon sends them all to bed for the night, insisting that the Internet will still be there the next morning.
+The Marsh family are performing various online activities one evening when Sharon sends them all to bed for the night, insisting that the Internet will still be there tomorrow.
 The next morning, Stan discovers that he has no Internet connection.
 It is soon discovered that no device in the home has Internet access, which leads to panic.
-After a visit to the neighbor's and to Starbucks, it becomes apparent that the entire town's internet connection is down.
+After a visit to the Broflovskis and to Starbucks, it becomes apparent that the entire town's internet connection is down.
 The streets fill with a panicked horde.
 The TV news, which has nothing to report without the Internet, reports vague rumors of Internet access in Silicon Valley.

 After eight days without Internet, the Marsh family decides to "head out Californee way".
 Various people they pass also mention their lack of Internet.
 At an overnight stay at a camp, a man tells a tale of his two children starving due to waiting three days for a web page to load, with the loading progress bar having reached around half.

 When the Marshes reach California, they are placed in a Red Cross "Internet refugee camp," where only one computer is available to serve the visitors, and each family is allowed only 40 seconds of access per day.
 Users whose time is expired are dragged away from the computer desk by camp staff.
 Camp staff shut down Internet access until the next day and lock the computer away in a shipping container shed for the night, disappointing those who did not get to use it.